file-format/Products/content/en/diagram/javascript/joint/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Create and Manage Diagram via JavaScript API</h2>
 <p>The open source JointJS library allows software developers to create multiple types of diagrams with ease inside their own JavaScript apps.
-The library has included support for built-in shapes which can be used to draw custom diagrams with ease.
+The library supports built-in shapes which can be used to draw custom diagrams with ease.
 You can draw sequence diagrams, ER diagrams, UML Class diagrams, UML statechart diagrams.
 You can also easily design logic circuits, organizational charts, Finite state machines, puzzles, chess, and much more.</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}